 Pulteney Distillery stands in Pulteneytown, a planned expansion of the town of Wick built in the early 1800s to accommodate the influx of population caused by the herring boom.
-It is Scotland's most northerly mainland distillery and, fittingly for a distillery with close associations with the sea, is only a short walk from Wick Harbour.
+Fittingly for a distillery with close associations with the sea, is only a short walk from Wick Harbour.
 Pulteney is one of only a few Scottish distilleries to be named after a person, Sir William Pulteney, the founder of Pulteneytown.

 It is worth clearing up a source of confusion immediately.
 The correct name of the distillery is Pulteney Distillery, while the correct name of its product is Old Pulteney.
 This seems to have arisen as a marketing device, but if so it has been consistently applied for a number of decades, to the point where many now refer to the distillery itself as Old Pulteney.